migalv/flutter_project_starter/lib/application/README.md

 # Application layer

-This layer is responsible to foster the files for the Data Classes that define the business decisions.
-Also called Model Classes, which can be reused & shared with other projects from the same business.
+This layer is responsible to foster the files that implement the business logic of the aplication.
+It's a central point that connects the Infrastructure and the domain layer.
+It aslo hosts controllers that allow to integrate the different features of the app with the UI.

 <img src="../../assets/markdown_files/application_layer.svg">